 - The built-in function help() can be used to obtain help for any Python keyword or function.

-- If your function contains a docstring, it will be known to the function help().
+- If a function contains a docstring, it will be known to the function help().

 - Strings can be added and multiplied with positive integers.